 After all, if they’re all designed for permanent hair reduction, why release many different versions?

 Remington is one of those brands.

 As a beginner looking for products for treating your unwanted hair, you might be eyeing on Remington’s iLight hair removal devices.

-However, there are just too many to choose from so, which version should you pick?
+There are just too many to choose from so, which version should you pick?
 I go over that in depth here…